 You must register for VAT if your VAT taxable turnover goes over £85,000 (the ‘threshold’), or you know that it will.
 Your VAT taxable turnover is the total of everything sold that is not VAT exempt.

 You can also register voluntarily which means your business will able to reclaim the VAT on purchases made by your business, but remember this means you need to keep on top of VAT-related responsibilities.
+The UK’s Companies House requires all limited companies, be it trade or otherwise, to submit annual accounts and a confirmation statement.
+This also applies even if your business is a dormant company.

 3. Open a Business Account